 But training doesn’t just stop with the first successful payment or arrangement.
 Over the ensuing months, many situations can (and will) arise which leave the new employee with questions regarding procedures, legalities, follow-up techniques, and more.
 By now they have been assigned a collections mentor, who is an experienced colleague and role model, who will provide the on-the-spot guidance this new collector needs to continue their successful development.

 Next, the “real work” begins.
-The novice collector joins our Level 1 incoming calls team and receives daily monitoring and feedback as to their progress.
-As the Collections Manager works with this individual over time, they are able to note any improvements that will indicate a readiness to learn more about handling disputes and larger balances and matriculate to a Level 2 Collector – or, in the case of a lack of improvement, to provide additional training and further guidance that will enable this new collector to continue to progress in their job at an appropriate pace.
+The novice collector joins one of Simon's call teams and receives daily monitoring and feedback as they progress.
+As the Collections Manager works with this individual over time, they are able to note any improvements that will indicate a readiness to learn more about handling disputes and their approach to larger balances and matriculate to a full-on Collector – or, in the case of a lack of improvement, to provide additional training and further guidance that will enable this new collector to continue to progress in their job at an appropriate pace.
 Additional training might include listening to examples of good calls versus bad calls; or it might be a discussion on effective words and phrases or a review of regulations, compliance and technique.

 The point is, we don’t just throw a body in a chair and hope against hope that a professional collector will grow.
 And it should be noted that this process continues for everyone for as long as they work for Simon’s Agency.
 We are always looking for ways to help improve even our most veteran employees’ techniques and ability to do their respective jobs.
 In an ever-changing collections environment this may be one of the most crucial pieces of our training… it never really ends!